Who is this article for?

 - Windows: C:\Program Files\CrashPlan PROe Server\installs\<OS folder>\upgrade5

-- Push the appropriate .jar file using your preferred file management application and place it in the following Code42 app directory on user devices:
+- Push the .jar files using your preferred file management application and place them in the following Code42 app directory on user devices:

 - Linux: /usr/local/crashplan/upgrade

 - Windows: C:\Program Files\CrashPlan\upgrade